 In our experience providing on-prem Managed Hosting through Amazon Web Services (AWS), we’ve found distinct benefits for clients – it’s easier to customize, faster to update, and in many cases, less costly in the long run.
 We continually optimize our hosting environment to provide top-tier performance and reliability.

-3. Magento (Adobe) Commerce Cloud: Software & Hosting from One Entity for Medium-Large Businesses
+3. Adobe Commerce Cloud: Software & Hosting from One Entity for Medium-Large Businesses

-In addition to the On-Prem version, there’s a Cloud hosting edition of Magento (Adobe) Commerce, where hosting is provided by Adobe along with the software leasing.
-Commerce Cloud is ideal for businesses wanting the ecommerce software and hosting under the Adobe umbrella, for a level of stability and convenience that suits their needs.
+In addition to the On-Prem version, there’s a Cloud hosting edition of Adobe Commerce (formerly Magento), where hosting is provided by Adobe along with the software leasing.
+Adobe Commerce Cloud is ideal for businesses wanting the ecommerce software and hosting under the Adobe umbrella, for a level of stability and convenience that suits their needs.

 Adobe Commerce Cloud’s Hosting Features